runtools/run/docs/content/reference/resources.md

 }
 ```

-Using `@load`, you can inherit from this base resource to create an instance resource:
+Using `@load`, you can inherit from this base resource:

 ```js
 // bob.json